ralphiz-archive/Ribbit/README.md

 Ribbit
 ======

-Team Treehouse project ("Build a Self-Destructing Message Android App") for Android Development track.
+Team Treehouse project ("Build a Self-Destructing Message Android App") for the Android Development track.
 Interested in trying out Treehouse?
 If so, please use my referral link: http://referrals.trhou.se/ralphcacho